The Moment You Recognise Yourself

 Will people get it?

-And start thinking:
+And you start thinking:

 This feels right.